 Oldham Athletic AFC

-Oldham Athletic is extremely proud of the support given to the club by our supporters.
+Oldham Athletic is extremely proud of the support given to the club by our supporters both home and away as well as business partners.
 We are constantly reviewing the key policies of the club and are fully committed to providing an excellent standard of customer service and improving the overall supporter experience.

-Should a supporter be unsatisfied by the club’s response or failure to respond, The English Football League’s (EFL) Customer Service contact details are:
+With all complaints should a supporter be unsatisfied by the club’s response or failure to respond, then the next stage for the complaint to be escalated is to the IFO, their contact details are:

 The Independent Football Ombudsman